 Balthazar is the city’s famed French bistro.
-Helmed by Keith McNally, it’s the kind of flashy, SoHo haunt that slings everything from buckwheat crepes filled with eggs, ham, and gruyère to thick slabs of brioche French toast topped with a tangle of applewood smoked bacon.
-For those looking for something a tad lighter, the teeny to-go bakery attached to the restaurant next door offers a straight-out-of-France selection of viennoiseries, scones, muffins, and freshly baked breads.
+Helmed by Keith McNally, it’s the kind of flashy SoHo haunt that slings everything from buckwheat crepes filled with eggs, ham and gruyère to thick slabs of brioche french toast topped with a tangle of applewood smoked bacon.
+For those looking for something a tad lighter, the teeny to-go bakery attached to the restaurant next door offers a straight-out-of-France selection of viennoiseries, scones, muffins and freshly baked bread.

 The always charming Café Select specializes in Swiss-style breakfasts, from muesli pancakes to rösti (round, crisp hash browns) and bratwurst.
 SoHo shoppers fatigued from the morning’s activities can often be spotted sipping tiny cups of coffee or an Aperol spritz at the French-style outdoor tables.

-West~bourne is a sleek, all-day cafe, fusing rainbow bowls with a philanthropic mission.
-The café donates one percent of every purchase to The Door, an organization that supports free youth-development programs.
-When it comes to the breakfast, things feel light and healthy: the Malibu buckwheat waffle is crowned with crème fraiche and blackberry jam, and the Sunrise Kingdom English muffin sandwich flaunts scrambled eggs, avocado, pickled onions, and a swipe of spicy shallot labneh.
+West~bourne is a sleek, all-day café, fusing rainbow bowls with a philanthropic mission.
+It donates one percent of every purchase to the Door, an organization that supports free youth-development programs.
+When it comes to breakfast, things feel light and healthy: the Malibu buckwheat waffle is crowned with crème fraîche and pumpkin butter, and the Sunrise Kingdom english muffin sandwich flaunts scrambled eggs, avocado, pickled onions and a swipe of spicy shallot labneh.
 Portions are on the smaller side, so order a couple of dishes for the table.

 Housed inside the Roman and Williams Guild, La Mercerie certainly doesn’t seem like a traditional restaurant.
-Everything in the restaurant—from the stylish chairs to the plate your oeuf à la coque is served on – is for sale.
+Everything inside – from the stylish chairs to the plate your oeuf à la coque is served on – is for sale.
 Grab a seat in the sun-drenched room or order a coffee and croissant at the kitchen counter to go.

-Ladurée is unquestionably famous for delicate, brightly colored macarons, but the French import hosts an immaculate tea room with a hidden outdoor patio at its SoHo location.
-Opt for a prix fixe breakfast boasting a mix of French pastries, coffee, and hot entrées, or order à la carte.
-The mini viennoiseries, like the rose croissant and pain au chocolat, systematically touch down on every table.
+Ladurée is unquestionably famous for its delicate, brightly colored macarons, but the French import hosts an immaculate tea room, complete with a hidden outdoor patio, at its SoHo location.
+Opt for a prix-fixe breakfast with a mix of French pastries, coffee and hot entrées, or order à la carte.
+The mini viennoiseries, such as the rose croissant and pain au chocolat, systematically touch down on every table.